-Like everything has its opposites, windows have positive as well as negative impacts on a homeowner’s life.
+Like everything has its opposites, vinyl windows have positive as well as negative impacts on a homeowner’s life.
 How?
-Well, at one end, they are responsible for ensuring ventilation, light and warmth in the home while on the other hand, become the biggest reason of energy loss.
-The best remedy to avoid this problem is installing energy efficient windows or making the recent ones energy efficient.
+Well, at one end, they are responsible for ensuring ventilation, light, and warmth in the home while on the other hand, becoming the biggest reason for energy loss.
+The best remedy to avoid this problem is installing energy-efficient windows or making the recent ones energy efficient.

 But the question is how can you determine what would be the best choice?
 Installing windows or improving the existing ones?
 Total Home Windows and Doors worked on this issue and come up with the following conclusions:

 Adding Energy Efficiency To Recent Windows